tebe-nigrelli/personal-analysis/README.md

 # Data Cleaning

-Data is first filtered and formatted for analysis.
+Data is first filtered and formatted for analysis: it is read and altered minimally, and the user is able to filter entry by features, which are either numerical, string lists or of set type.

 ## Parsing